pszklarska/flutter_animations_workshop/step_04/instructions.md

 To do it, we will use another ImplicitlyAnimatedWidget: `AnimatedAlign`.

-The first step is to create new variables to store X and Y position of the widget.
+The first step is to create new variables to store X and Y positions of the widget.

 ```dart